wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - Also use [Sweet's Patch](https://www.nexusmods.com/newvegas/mods/76523) to prevent perk overlap.

 [Vegas Elysium Perk Park](https://www.nexusmods.com/newvegas/mods/74052) - A perk and trait pack inspired by Disco Elysium.
 Includes a thought cabinet and a new flaw system.
-- Please carefully read the trigger warning on the mod page prior to downloading.
+- Please read the trigger warning on the mod page carefully prior to downloading.

 ## Visuals
 ### Visual Improvements
-Sal's [New Vegas Visual Renewal](https://salamand3r.fail/new-vegas-visual-renewal) is <b>HIGHLY</b> recommended for core visual, audio, and lighting needs.
+Sal's [New Vegas Visual Renewal](https://salamand3r.fail/new-vegas-visual-renewal) is <b>HIGHLY</b> recommended for core visual, audio, and lighting improvements.
+Duplicates and redundancies are intentionally omitted from this page.

 [Accurate NASA Stars](https://www.nexusmods.com/newvegas/mods/75522) - New 4k star texture and mesh using NASA satellite images to create a real-world accurate starfield for New Vegas.
 - Needs to be loaded after weather mods.